 The precise ages of the thick metasedimentary successions in the different parts of the Caledonide tectonostratigraphy are poorly known.
 Fossils are comparatively rare, occurring only in the very highest and lowest of the nappes.
 Likewise, our knowledge of the exact timing of Caledonian orogenic deformation is far from perfect.
-Although isotopic dating investigations have been made in certain areas, the data, in most cases, are not sufficiently robust to allow us to state, categorically, that, for example, metamorphism occurred at just one specific time.
-Only in the highest, Magerøy Nappe, where there are fossiliferous metasedimentary rocks of Late Ordovician to Early Silurian age, can we be sure that, in this particular case, we are dealing with Scandian (Silurian to Early Devonian) orogenic deformation.
-Elsewhere, a case has been presented for suggesting that it is possible to identify an earlier phase of Late Cambrian/Early Ordovician tectonothermal activity, known as the Finnmarkian (Sturt et al. 1978, Dallmeyer 1988a), in some of the nappes.
+Although isotopic dating investigations have been made in certain areas, the data, in most cases, are not sufficiently robust to allow us to state categorically that, for example, metamorphism occurred at just one specific time.
+Only in the highest allochthon in this area, the Magerøy Nappe, where there are fossiliferous metasedimentary rocks of Late Ordovician to Early Silurian age, can we be sure that, in this particular case, we are dealing with Scandian (Silurian to Early/Mid Devonian) orogenic deformation.
+Elsewhere, a case has been presented for suggesting that it is possible to identify an phase of Late Cambrian/Early Ordovician earlier tectonothermal activity, known as the Finnmarkian (Ramsay & Sturt 1976, Sturt et al. 1978), in some of the nappes.

-In this report, we present Rb-Sr analytical data from the Gaissa Nappe Complex, which is a part of the Lower Allochthon of Scandinavian Caledonide tectonostratigraphy (Roberts & Gee 1985).
+In this contribution, we present Rb-Sr whole-rock analytical data from the Gaissa Nappe Complex, which is a part of the Lower Allochthon of Scandinavian Caledonide tectonostratigraphy (Roberts & Gee 1985).
 The rocks sampled are penetratively cleaved mudstones and claystones from two widely separate areas, in southern Porsangerfjord and in the Vestertana district of innermost Tanafjord.
-These particular rocks were collected with the aim of trying to determine the age of this pervasive metamorphic fabric, by generating what would hopefully turn out to be meaningful isochrons.
+These particular rocks were collected with the aim of trying to determine the age of this pervasive metamorphic fabric.
+A preliminary, unpublished report on these results has been presented earlier (Sundvoll & Roberts 2002).